-During times of change teams need to be particularly prepared to take a solutions focus rather than look to apportion blame.
-They need to be vigilant in scanning the landscape for disruptive risks and make sure everyone is engaged, even if not fully on board, with any changes being made.
+During times of change, teams need to be prepared to adopt a solutions focus, rather than look to apportion blame.
+They need to be vigilant in scanning the landscape for disruptive risks.
+Make sure everyone is engaged with changes, even if not fully on board.
 Tools such as SWOT and PESTLE analysis can be helpful to ensure the team is well prepared for disruptive change.

 How to lead change – Change readiness

 How change-ready is your team?
 Ask them how quickly they feel the team deals with uncertainty and setbacks?
 Get a sense of the following;